 Further information on the accounting implications of the deconsolidation are provided in the notes to the financial statements.

-(b) Adjusted EBITDA excludes restructuring and integration costs and other one-off items i Adjusted net profit is defined as reported net profit excluding non-operating items including changes in carrying value of put and call options, revaluation of previously held interests and similar items classified under 'other non-operating income (expenses)'.
+i Adjusted net profit is defined as reported net profit excluding non-operating items including changes in carrying value of put and call options, revaluation of previously held interests and similar items classified under 'other non-operating income (expenses)'.